trouble/react-wp-rest/README.md

 After you're up and running, we need to navigate to `http://localhost:8080/wp-admin` and perform the following steps to Wordpress:

 1. Activate the REST API theme
-2. Activate plugins ACF PRO and ACF to REST API.
+2. Activate plugins ACF PRO and ACF to REST API
 3. Import boilerplate ACF custom fields by navigating to `Custom Fields -> Tools`, and uploading `api/acf/acf-meta.data.json`.
 This will add meta fields to each Page and Post by default, avoiding the need for Yoast SEO or similar plugins.
-Extend and add to other post types as you need.
+Extend and add to other post types as you need
 4. Update your Site Address within `Settings -> General` to your SSR app (default: http://localhost:1337)
-5. Change Permalinks to the 'Custom Structure' option and enter `/post/%postname%/`
+5. Add a new page called `Home`, set it to use the `Home` page template, and then set it as your front page in the `Settings -> Reading -> Your homepage displays` section
-6. Add a new page called `Home`, set it to use the `Home` page template, and then set it as your front page in the `Settings -> Reading -> Your homepage displays` section.
+6. Change Permalinks to the 'Custom Structure' option and enter `/post/%postname%/`

 *Note:* It's important that the Permalinks update is performed last in the order above.

-### Testing SSR
+### Booting up the SSR app

 The server-side rendering configuraton in place serves the `/client/build` folder on port `1337`.
 The `/build` folder contains the results of `create-react-app`'s `npm run build` command - so before attempting to test SSR, make sure you first run `npm run build`.
 After that, run `npm run serve` while still in the `/client` directory to fire up the server.